PennantPark Floating Rate Capi - GuruFocus.com

 MIAMI, Aug.
-08, 2022 (GLOBE NEWSWIRE) -- PennantPark Floating Rate Capital Ltd. (the “Company”) (: PFLT) (TASE: PFLT) today announced that it has commenced an underwritten primary offering of shares of its common stock (the “Offering”).
-The Company also expects to grant the underwriters an option to purchase additional shares of its common stock.
-The Offering will be made pursuant to the Company’s shelf registration statement, which was filed with, and has been declared effective by, the Securities and Exchange Commission (the “Commission”).
+08, 2022 (GLOBE NEWSWIRE) -- PennantPark Floating Rate Capital Ltd. (: PFLT) (TASE: PFLT), a business development company (the “Company”), today announced that it has priced an underwritten primary offering of 4,000,000 shares of its common stock at a public offering price of $12.40 per share pursuant to the Company’s shelf registration statement, which was filed with, and has been declared effective by, the Securities and Exchange Commission (the “Commission”), which will result in gross proceeds to the Company of approximately $49.6 million, before deducting underwriting commission and discounts and estimated offering expenses.
+In addition, in connection with this offering, the Company has granted the underwriters a 30-day option to purchase up to an additional 600,000 shares of common stock.
+The offering is expected to close on August 11, 2022, subject to customary closing conditions.

 Morgan Stanley, Goldman Sachs & Co.
 LLC, J.P.
-Morgan, Keefe, Bruyette & Woods, A Stifel Company, RBC Capital Markets, LLC and Truist Securities are serving as joint book-running managers for the Offering.
+Morgan, Keefe, Bruyette & Woods, A Stifel Company, RBC Capital Markets, LLC and Truist Securities are serving as joint book-running managers for the offering.
+Janney Montgomery Scott LLC, Ladenburg Thalmann & Co.
+Inc., Maxim Group LLC and Comerica Securities, Inc. are serving as co-managers for the offering.

 About PennantPark Floating Rate Capital Ltd.